- Discovering beautiful Alnwick and its famous Castle and Gardens

 Fabulous!
 The team organized the vacation very well, all we had to do was show up.
 We all loved the trip, kids and adults enjoyed running on the beaches and visiting castles.

-The start point for this beautiful family cycling break is the picturesque village of Warkworth with its impressive 12th Century castle.
-With a station on the East Coast Main Line at Alnmouth, Warkworth is easily accessed by train.
+The start point for this beautiful family cycling break is the picturesque market town of Alnwick.
+With a station on the East Coast Main Line nearby at Alnmouth, Alnwick is easily accessed by train.
 We will arrange to meet you at the train station and transfer you to your accommodation.
-Alternatively you can drive to Warkworth and you will be able to leave your car at or near the accommodation for the duration of the trip.
-Our accommodation is one of the local B&Bs and for those families who arrive early you can explore the beach.
-Although quite a small place, there are several places to choose to eat in.
+Alternatively you can drive to Alnwick and you will be able to leave your car at or near the accommodation for the duration of the trip.
+Our accommodation is one of the local B&Bs and for those arriving early there are plenty of incredible local attractions to visit.
+Choose from Alnwick Castle and the famous Alnwick Gardens, or relax and enjoy the town with a riverside walk and your choice of independent shops, cafes and restaurants.
 Your representative will meet you this evening or the following morning to discuss the route and supply your information pack.

 - Meals: Breakfast